-In order to implement that consistency model, MARS uses a so-called Lamport4 clock.
+In order to implement the consistency model "eventually consistent", MARS uses a so-called Lamport dock.
 MARS uses a special variant called "physical Lamport clock".

 The physical Lamport clock is another almost-realtime clock which can run independently from the Linux kernel system clock.
 However, the Lamport clock tries to remain as near as possible to the system clock.